Generalizing the Multiple Exchange Property for Matroid Bases: Introduction

-Kung~\cite{kung1978alternating} further observed that condition $|X|+|Y|\ge |A\setminus B|+1$ in \zcref{thm:greene} can be replaced by the dependence of $X+Y$.
-While these results have not yet found as many applications in the literature as \zcref{thm:multiple}, we explain in \zcref{sec:relation} that they imply several interesting exchange properties, such as a relaxed base orderability property of all matroids (\zcref{cor:relaxed}) and a uniqueness version of \zcref{thm:multiple} (\zcref{cor:unique-multiple}), which will be explained below.
+Kung~\cite{kung1978alternating} further observed that the condition $|X|+|Y|\ge |A\setminus B|+1$ in \zcref{thm:greene} can be replaced by the dependence of $X+Y$.
+While these results have not yet found as many applications in the literature as \zcref{thm:multiple}, we explain in \zcref{sec:relation} that they imply several interesting exchange properties, such as a relaxed base orderability property of all matroids (\zcref{cor:relaxed}) and a uniqueness version of \zcref{thm:multiple} (\zcref{cor:unique-multiple}).

+\paragraph{Proofs via algorithms.} Besides the applications of \zcref{thm:multiple} to algorithm design mentioned above, the theorem also admits a short and natural algorithmic proof.
+Specifically, Woodall~\cite{woodall1974exchange} reduced the problem of finding the set $Y$ in \zcref{thm:multiple} to matroid intersection and exploited Edmonds' matroid intersection theorem~\cite{edmonds1970submodular} to show the existence of the desired exchangeable set $Y$.
+The algorithmic proof also has the advantage that it yields a polynomial-time algorithm for finding it.
+Extensions of Edmonds' theorem and the primal-dual framework are known for the more general problem of weighted matroid intersection~\cite{frank1981weighted}, and it is a natural direction to develop an exchange property using such an advanced framework.